 How much does the program cost?

 $14,000.
-Our program bills you and you pay us directly.
+GO ED. bills you and you pay them directly.
 You do not pay through your home university.
 Billing takes place at the beginning of the semester, and payments must be completed before transcripts are issued.

 Program fees cover: